aws/aws-application-networking-k8s/docs/how-it-works.md

    ```bash
    eksctl create cluster —name <my-cluster> —region us-west-2
    ```
-1. TODO: I don't know how to do this step (link?): TODO: Also, Liwen said to say "Lattice-managed prefix" instead of 169.254.0.0/16.
-Configure security group: To receive traffic from the VPC Lattice fleet, all Pods MUST explicit configure a security group to allow traffic from the 169.254.0.0/16 address range.
+1. Configure security group: To receive traffic from the VPC Lattice fleet, all Pods MUST explicitly configure a security group to allow traffic from the 169.254.0.0/16 address range.

 1. Create an IAM OIDC provider: See [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for details.
    ```bash